justin-espedal/stencyl-cppia/README.md

 ```

 Stencyl-cppia generates its output at `[generated project folder]/Export/cppia/[game name].cppia`.
 To run the generated .cppia file, copy it into `engine/temp/windows/haxe/cpp/bin`, along with the assets folder and lime-legacy.ndll.
 Then from a command prompt, run `StencylCppia.exe "[my game].cppia"`.

-I still haven't had any luck running the generated output.
-Not sure if it's because of unimplemented features in cppia or because I haven't configured everything right.